Snow Moccasins

 Opt for wool socks or wool rags wrapped around the foot for a sock.

-The best additional insulation and to keep the foot dry is to stuff it with dry wild grasses when available as this is a free, readily available, biodegradable and very warm solution; it’s also abundant in the woods; cut it, dont rip it out; replace when well damp and/or frozen which should be about every three or four days.
+The best additional insulation and to keep the foot dry is to stuff it with dry wild grasses when available as this is a free, readily available, biodegradable, easly replaced very warm solution; it’s also abundant in the woods; cut it, dont rip it out, you can cut your hand; replace when damp and/or frozen which should be about every three or four days.

 Know that rags if used as insulation, tend to migrate and bunch and are not replaceable when they get wet, frosty, and frozen.
 They would need to be dried, a chore in the freezing winter.

-I have read the escimo used rabbit hid socks for the inside of their boot with dry moss.
+I have read the escimo used rabbit hide socks for the inside of their boot with dry moss.

 As mentioned earlier, use a running stich or any other stitch with an overlap seam.
 Do not use a whip stitch on smoked skins.